HElium-IT/FasterApi/README.md

 This is a open-source project to speed up fastapi API development.

-To install the cli simply run install.bat or install.sh To uninstall, run the uninstall.bat or uninstall.sh

 To use the cli, go in the "app" folder of your fastapi application and run "fastapicli --help" to see what the cli is capable of doing